violet-eco/violet-eco.github.io/docs/technical/developer-mode.md

 the kernel level.
 Kernel modules are pieces of code that can be dynamically loaded and unloaded into the running kernel.

-Kernel modules have direct access to various services and resources provided by Sakura, such as memory management, process scheduling, IPC.
+Kernel modules have direct access to various services and resources provided by Nova, such as memory management, process scheduling, IPC.

 ## Application Proxies